 Tift Regional Health System’s growth has allowed our services to expand and provide the community with a wide-range of care, including signature services in surgery, oncology, cardiovascular care, women’s health, neurodiagnostics, geriatric psychiatric care, radiology and more.

-In fiscal year 2018, Tift Regional Health System provided:
+Tift Regional Health System provides: